braydonf/gpk/README.md

 The signature of the matching Git tag or commit is verified for each dependency.
 The dependencies must be from a Git repository.
 The referenced Git tag or commit must be signed and the necessary public keys imported.

+Note: The format of `package.json` dependencies is compatible with other package managers such as `npm` and `yarn`, however they lack support for signature verification.